t-trent/task-management-tool/README.md

 ## Overview

 Task Manager is a personal project designed to showcase modern web development practices.
 It features user authentication (using JWTs), a dynamic dashboard, and a responsive design using Tailwind CSS.
-The project leverages the new Next.js App Router for streamlined routing and layouts.
+The project uses the Next.js App Router for streamlined routing and layouts.

 ## Features

 - **Responsive UI:** Built with Next.js and styled with Tailwind CSS.
 - **User Authentication:** Login and registration implemented with JWTs.
 - **Task Management:** Create, update, view, and delete tasks.
-- **Automated CI/CD:** GitHub Actions for building, testing, and deploying the project.
 - **Containerization:** Docker setup for local development and production.
-- **Deployment:** Deployed on AWS Elastic Beanstalk.
-- **Scalable Architecture:** Ready to integrate additional features such as a GraphQL API endpoint.

 ## Tech Stack